Tell us about your assignment

 In the Vancouver referencing style, it's essential to provide as much information as possible for each source type.
 However, if there is missing information, you can adapt your reference list accordingly.
 Here are some general guidelines:

-• If the URL for an online source is unavailable, indicate that the source is from the internet and provide the publication date if available.
+🔗 Missing URL If the URL for an online source is unavailable, indicate it’s from the internet and provide the publication date.
+Author D. Title of the Webpage.
+Published Year.
+[Internet].
+[Cited Year Month Day].
+Available from: [URL].

 How to Reference a Journal Article in the Vancouver Citation Style